sinceayra/cafe-sales-analysis-sql/README.md

 #Messy Cafe Data Analysis & Exploratory Data Analysis (EDA) Using SQL

-#Project Overview
+#Project Overview:

 This project analyzes one year of cafe transaction data (January 2023 – December 2023) using MySQL.
 The dataset contained inconsistencies, missing values, and formatting issues that required extensive cleaning before analysis.
 After preprocessing the data, SQL-based exploratory data analysis was conducted to uncover customer purchasing patterns, identify revenue-generating products, evaluate payment preferences, and assess location-wise business performance.
 The project demonstrates practical SQL skills including data cleaning, aggregation, subqueries, window functions, and business-oriented analysis.

-#Business Problem
+#Business Problem:

 Cafe businesses generate large volumes of transaction data daily.
 However, raw transactional data often contains inconsistencies and missing information that can hinder decision-making.
 This project aims to clean and analyze sales data to answer key business questions and provide insights that can help improve operational efficiency, customer experience, and revenue generation.

-#Objectives
+#Objectives:

 1. Understand the structure and quality of the dataset.
 2. Clean and preprocess raw transactional data.
 3. Perform exploratory data analysis using SQL.
 4. Identify sales trends and customer preferences.
 5. Generate actionable business insights and recommendations.

-#Dataset Information
+#Dataset Information:

 1. Dataset Name: Messy Cafe Data
 2. Source: Kaggle
 3. Dataset Description: The dataset contains transaction-level sales data from a cafe covering the period from January 2023 to December 2023.
 Each record represents an individual transaction and includes information about purchased items, quantity, spending amount, payment method, and transaction location.

-#Dataset Schema
+#Dataset Schema:

 Column Name
 1. Transaction ID
 2. Item